mariomac/pipes/README.md

-It has two usable API layers: the **node** API (low-level), where you manually instantiate and wire every node; and the **graph** API (high-level), that allows you providing a predefined set of nodes that are automatically wired via configuration file.
+It has two usable API layers: the **node** API (low-level), where you manually instantiate and wire every node; and the **graph** API (high-level), that allows you providing a predefined set of nodes that are automatically wired and simplifies the graph formation through configuration files.

 ## Node low-level API